5 Reasons Why a Cloud-Based Authoring Tool Is More Cost-Efficient

 About the author: Simon Waldram

-As Customer Success Manager at Gomo, I’m passionate about delivering value at every interaction and to increase sustainable proven value for our customers and business by providing the ‘voice’ between all parties.
+As Product Manager at Gomo, I’m passionate about delivering value at every interaction and to increase sustainable proven value for our customers and business.

 This combination of education and commercial experience has enabled me to stay at the leading edge of emerging technologies to ensure that customers are provided with a framework for success.